-The laundry room is often treated like a poor stepchild in the home, relegated to the basement, housed in a closet or shoved in the corner.
+The laundry room is often treated as a poor stepchild in the home, relegated to the basement, housed in a closet, or shoved in the corner.
 Doing laundry isn’t considered a glamorous activity, and the space frequently reflects the task.
 Blah!
-However, clean clothes are essential, and when the laundry room is clean, bright and well organized, the chore can take on an entire new and positive vibe.
+However, clean clothes are essential, and when the laundry room is clean, bright, and well organized, the chore can take on an entirely new and positive vibe.

 Understand the Potential of a Laundry Room